rhythmshandlya/Filter-Pixel-Image-Gallery/README.md

 ## Features and Points

-- Gallery Front-end
-- Pagination
+- Gallery front-end with image interaction options like zoom in and out, rotate.
+- Server Side Pagination, and client side rendering of the pages.
-- Google Login & Sign-up
+- Google Login & Sign-up, one tap log in, render users profile(name, image and email) from his gmail account.
-- Username & Password-based Login & Sign-up
+- Email/Username & Password-based Login & Sign-up using JWT(OAuth)
--
+- MVC architecture on server side.
+- React custom hooks, private routers, Auth/NoAuth required routes.
+- Protected Routing on both Server side for all endpoints.
+- Persistent Optimized authorization on client side.
-- Fetch Images from S3 Bucket
+- Fetch Images from S3 Bucket And Cash Them For 30min(redis).

-- Fetch Images from Google Drive
+- Fetch Images from Google Drive Not Implemented
-- Code Quality
-- UI/UX

 ## Getting Started